 It does not matter what these are; it needs a file to keep a user’s manual.
 Create a “Household Manuals” folder and place them all together.
 You can be more specific and divide the category (like tools, appliances, miscellaneous, etc.).

 The Hold & Throw is a parking spot for things you may want shortly, but that will be irrelevant in a few months.

 Among the papers you find, decide what is “to do.”
-Place that in your “to do” tray/file.
+Place that in your “to-do” tray/file.
 Once done, let go of these papers.
-You might want to make a note on your schedule to ensure you tackle those “to-do” timely and consistently.
+You might want to make a note on your schedule to ensure you tackle those “to-do” tasks promptly and consistently.

 7. Sort other categories of paper

 Get a coupon wallet to keep in your kitchen drawer.
 All store coupons and gift cards can live there until needed.
 They will be accessible whenever you go shopping.
 Review this wallet monthly to let go of expired offers and coupons.